-The “Fast With DC Muslims” project is a one-day campaign on June 29 in the District of Columbia that empowers you to join DC Muslims by fasting in solidarity and against anti-Muslim discrimination.
-Individuals that registered by June 21 were sent a personalized “Fast With DC Muslims” pin to wear on June 29, and a few short talking points on the diversity of Muslims, and ways to be a strong allies against discrimination.
-When people see your pin and ask why you are fasting, you can simply recite one of the talking points.
+The “Fast With DC Muslims” project is a one-day campaign on May 31, 2019 in the District of Columbia that empowers you to join DC Muslims by fasting in solidarity and against anti-Muslim discrimination.
+Originally launched in 2016, OHR along with government and community partners will will fast from food and drinks (excluding water) from sunrise to sunset on Friday, May 31 while sharing a few short talking points on the diversity of Muslims, and ways to be a strong allies against Islamophobia and interconnected discrimination via social media.
+We encourage members of the public to join us in solidarity and when asked why you are fasting, you too can simply recite one of the talking points or tips.
 It’s that easy, and together we can reach thousands of people!

 "I am fasting to help make others aware that not all Muslims are Arab and not all Arabs are Muslim.
-There is much diversity in the Muslim community".
+There is much diversity in the Muslim community. #FastWithDCMuslims"